NatanCR/nar-website/README.md

 3. Set source to "GitHub Actions"
 4. The workflow will automatically deploy on push to main

+**Important:** Make sure to enable the `github-pages` environment in your repository settings:
+- Go to Settings → Environments
+- Create a new environment called `github-pages`
+- This allows the deployment to work properly

 ## Configuration
 - Base path is automatically set to `/nar-website/` for production builds
 - Development server runs on `http://localhost:8080`